 For more information on well-being support check out the Student Life page in the menu under Student Services.
 Please see our policies on the menu under About Us on the polices page.

 If you need any support out of normal college working hours, These websites signposts children and young people in Wiltshire to sources of support for good mental health and emotional wellbeing numbers for you.
 In an emergency always call 999.

-The College is committed to keeping you safe in an environment where you can flourish and achieve.
-We promote British Values through our Respect and Prevent campaigns and aim to make our staff and students aware of, and how to respond to, risks such as:
+The College is committed to keeping a safe and respectful culture where you can flourish and achieve.
+We promote British Values through our Respect and Prevent campaigns.
+We aim to make our staff and students aware of, and how to respond to, risks such as: